Benedict Lake vs Kabekona Lake

 Verdict

 Both lakes earn the same Grade A. The tiebreakers come down to clarity (Benedict Lake: 11 ft, Kabekona Lake: 11.8 ft) and what you want from the lake.
-Benedict Lake has fewer fish species than Kabekona Lake.
+Benedict Lake matches its peer on species count.